Computational Social Philosophy Lab

 -

-Aggregating Information in Democracies: In “Representation in Models of Epistemic Democracy” (under review), we use computational models to contrast the epistemic properties of voting-based group decision methods with those of Hong-and-Page-style ‘talking’ models of group problem solving when those models are supplemented with the representational systems that are characteristic of real democracies.
+Epistemic Democracy and Information Aggregation: In “Representation in Models of Epistemic Democracy” (2020, Episteme), we use computational models to contrast the epistemic properties of voting-based group decision methods with those of Hong-and-Page-style ‘talking’ models of group problem solving when those models are supplemented with the representational systems that are characteristic of real democracies.
 We show that the Hong-and-Page model is resilient to representation in a way that the voting-based models are not.
-In “Diversity, Ability, and Expertise in Epistemic Communities” (forthcoming in Philosophy of Science), we show that the Hong-Page ‘diversity trumps ability’ result does not occur with a particular natural conception of what expertise amounts to.
+In “Diversity, Ability, and Expertise in Epistemic Communities” (2019, Philosophy of Science), we show that the Hong-Page ‘diversity trumps ability’ result does not occur with a particular natural conception of what expertise amounts to.
 In that paper and an online supplement, we also explore a number of other variations of the Hong-Page model.
+In work under review, we extend our research on representational systems to our model of rational group deliberation to shine light on the epistemic virtues and faults of representative democracies.

 Selected Recent CSPL Publications